This post may contain affiliate links; see site footer for more details.

 Rain happens, in nature and in life.
 You can’t always predict it, and you can’t control it.

-So buy an umbrella, rain slicker, cute glossy boots – whatever makes you smile and feel prepared to dance in the rain.
+So buy an umbrella, rain slicker, cute glossy boots – whatever makes you smile and feel prepared to start dancing in the rain.
 Take the same approach with the rain in life – the losses, disappointments, hurts.
 Be prepared to face them, and hold on until the sun breaks through.
 It’s not saying it makes it any easier…it just makes it a bit more bearable throughout.

 Choose the positive perspective.